-I’m not sure I’ll ever get rid of 75% of my wardrobe, but this experiment has made is very clear to me that I enjoy wearing a few things.
-And even though I love a lot of different clothing and styles, I consistently gravitate towards the same pieces over and over again.
+I’m not sure I’ll ever get rid of 75% of my wardrobe, but this experiment made it clear that I wear very few things.
+I love a lot of different clothing and styles, but I consistently gravitate towards the same pieces over and over again.

 So for me, this experiment was a total win!

 What do you think?
 Would you ever wear the same outfit for a week?Follow me around: